Valuations are a snapshot in time that assess the financial stability of the BC’s Public Service Pension Plan.

-Every three years, an independent actuary (professional with specialized training in financial modelling, the laws of probability and risk management) assesses the financial position of the Public Service Pension Plan, including the adequacy of employer and employee contribution rates for funding the plan.
+Every three years, an independent actuary (professional with specialized training in financial modelling, the laws of probability and risk management) assesses the financial position of the plan, including the adequacy of employer and employee contribution rates.

 Read our most recent valuation reports